Investment regulation - Japan

 Even if the shareholding per beneficial owner does not exceed the threshold, foreign discretionary investment managers must file the report when an aggregate shareholding exceeds 1% of the issued shares or voting rights of a listed company.

-In principle, this report can be filed after the event, by the 15th of the following calendar month of the actual investment.
+In principle, this report can be filed after the event, within 45 days from the transaction settlement date.
 However, if the company is in a certain industry (for example, the “Core Designated Industry” such as defence and nuclear) or has investments from some countries (such as Iraq or North Korea), prior approval from the competent authorities is required one (1) month prior to the actual investment (the report can be accepted by the Bank of Japan six (6) months before the actual investment).

 Notwithstanding, prior-approval is exempted for investment that is deemed to pose no risks to national security and meet certain conditions, while post reporting is required and the government may issue a recommendation or an order if they find it does not meet the conditions.